 This happened when a customer came to one of our Success reps managing his account saying he wanted to expand his system to cover all his international operations.
 These extended across 3 continents and implied to quadruple the number of users in the span of just a few days.
 The complexity of such a project and the limited timeframe made the logistics unrealistic but the rep did not want to lose such an opportunity.
 He tried to present a system that would fit the client’s needs and produced a schedule to quickly deliver on his promise.

 Unfortunately, the project floundered.
-The different points of contact within the client’s organisation were scattered across many time zones and did not have the accurate information on the system nor the project being implemented.
+The different points of contact within the client’s organization were scattered across many time zones and did not have accurate information on the system nor the project being implemented.
 The accumulation of missteps and miscommunication eventually brought the project to its downfall.
 The negative impact for the rep was twofold: he failed to convert the opportunity and it damaged the good existing relationship he had previously built with the customer.

 The Success team is supposed to manage contraction and churn while sustaining expansion, which is a double-edged sword – overreaching can negatively impact the customer base.
 The Sales team, on the other hand, has no penalty when a deal falls through – they can aggressively pursue opportunities without much backlash.
 The Success team, on the other hand, needs to calculate the risks of losing recurring income and going after additional revenue.